NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

 Building and Running Host Models
 ****************************************

 The following instructions describe how to compile and run the CCPP code with the SCM (:numref:`Section %s <SCM>`) and with the UFS Atmosphere (:numref:`Section %s <UFSAtmo>`).
-Instructions are for the *Theia, Jet* and *Cheyenne* computational platforms, with examples on how to run the code on Theia included as necessary.
+Instructions are for the *Theia, Jet* and *Cheyenne* computational platforms, with examples on how to run the code on *Theia*.

 .. _SCM: